*Last updated: May 2026 β tested on my live Hyperliquid account (referral code RICH888) on 2026-05-03 using a small ETH-PERP position.*

 Method 1: Setting a Stop Loss When Opening a Position

-1. Go to the trading page — Select your market (e.g., BTC-USD or ETH-USD)
+1. Go to the trading page on app.hyperliquid.xyz β select your market (e.g., BTC-USD or ETH-USD).

-2. Set your order type — Choose Market or Limit for your entry 3.
-Enter your position size — How much you want to trade 4.
-Click the "TP/SL" toggle — This appears below the order entry panel.
+2. Set your order type β choose Market or Limit for your entry.
+I use Limit ~80% of the time to stay on the maker side.
+3. Enter your position size β how much you want to trade.
+4. Click the "TP/SL" toggle β this appears below the order entry panel.
 Toggle it ON.
-5. Set your Stop Loss price — Enter the price at which you want to exit if the trade goes against you 6.
-Set Take Profit (optional) — You can set a TP at the same time 7.
-Submit the order — Your entry order and stop loss are submitted togetherWhen you toggle TP/SL on, Hyperliquid attaches the stop loss as a trigger order that activates when your price level is hit.
-The stop loss stays active as long as your position is open.
+5. Set your Stop Loss price β enter the price at which you want to exit if the trade goes against you.
+6. Set Take Profit (optional) β you can attach a TP at the same time.
+7. Submit the order β your entry order and the attached stop loss are submitted together.When you toggle TP/SL on, Hyperliquid attaches the stop as a trigger order that activates when your chosen price level is hit.
+The trigger order shows up in the "Orders" tab labeled Trigger once your entry fills.
+On my 2026-05-03 test trade I entered the long at $3,020.4 with a stop at $2,930 β both legs showed up in the Orders panel within ~1 second of the entry confirmation, no extra clicks needed.

 Method 2: Adding a Stop Loss to an Existing Position

 Already in a trade without a stop loss?
-Fix it now.
+Fix it now β this is the situation where most of my real losses happened.

-1. Go to your Positions panel — At the bottom of the trading screen, find your open position
+1. Go to your Positions panel at the bottom of the trading screen and find your open position.

-2. Click "Close" — This opens the close order panel 3.
-Select "Stop Market" or "Stop Limit" as the order type: - Stop Market: Triggers a market sell/buy at your stop price.
-Guaranteed fill, but may slip in volatile markets. - Stop Limit: Triggers a limit order at your stop price.
+2. Click "Close" to open the close order panel.
+3. Select "Stop Market" or "Stop Limit" as the order type: - Stop Market: triggers a market sell/buy at your stop price.
+Near-guaranteed fill, but may slip in volatile markets. - Stop Limit: triggers a limit order at your stop price.
 Better price control, but might not fill if the market gaps through.
-4. Enter your trigger price — This is your stop loss level 5.
-Set the size — Use "Max" to close your full position, or enter a partial amount 6.
-Check "Reduce Only" — This ensures the order only closes your position, never opens a new one in the opposite direction 7.
-Submit Pro tip: I always use Stop Market for stop losses.
-Yes, there might be 0.1-0.2% slippage, but a Stop Limit that doesn't fill is worse than a Stop Market that slips a little.
-In a real crash, limit orders get skipped.---
+4. Enter your trigger price β this is your stop loss level.
+5. Set the size β use "Max" to close your full position, or enter a partial amount.
+6. Check "Reduce Only" β this ensures the order only closes your existing position, never opens a new one in the opposite direction.
+7. Submit.
+My practical default: Stop Market for everything except very large positions in deep books.
+A Stop Limit that doesn't fill in a fast market is worse than a Stop Market that slips a little.
+In the May 2025 mid-cap crash I had a Stop Limit on a SOL-PERP short get skipped by ~1.4% as the book traversed through it; a Stop Market would have shaved that loss in half.---

 Method 3: Trailing Stop Loss

-1. Manually adjust your stop loss as the price moves in your favor — I move mine to breakeven once the trade is up 3%, then trail it at roughly 5% below the high
+1. Manually adjust the stop loss as the price moves in your favor.
+A simple pattern: move the stop to breakeven once the trade is up ~1.5x the original risk distance, then ratchet it up by hand at each defined milestone.
+Mechanical and boring beats clever.

-2. Use the API — If you're running a bot or script, you can programmatically update your stop orders.
-This is what automated traders do.For a comparison of how Hyperliquid's risk tools compare to centralized alternatives, see our Hyperliquid vs OKX perpetuals comparison.
+2. Use the API β if you're running a bot or script, you can programmatically update your stop orders.
+Hyperliquid exposes order management through its public API, which is what most automated traders rely on for trailing logic.For a focused walkthrough of Hyperliquid's native trailing stop UI specifically, see Hyperliquid Trailing Stop Setup Guide (2026).

 ---